Orlando and Jacksonville Antique, Art, Furniture, and Personal Property Appraisers

 Separate antiques, fine art, furniture, and personal property scope

-Personal property appraisal is broader than one antique or art appraisal.
-An Orlando or Jacksonville file may include paintings, prints, photographs, sculpture, designer or period furniture, decorative arts, ceramics, glass, silver, rugs, textiles, estate jewelry, books, documents, collectibles, and general household contents.
+Personal property is broader than one antique or art object.
+An Orlando or Jacksonville file may include art, furniture, decorative arts, silver, rugs, textiles, estate jewelry, books, documents, collectibles, and general household contents.

 Group high-value or attribution-sensitive pieces separately from general household contents before requesting quotes.